 Step 2: Decide when to travel

 Next, decide when to travel.
 Some routes are best in the summer, fall or even winter (especially if you want to go on a ski trip or escape cold weather).
 Keep in mind that summer offers the most daylight for viewing scenery, but can also be a crowded and more expensive time to ride.
-You’ll also want to consider the best time to visit places on the route (if you’re interested in getting off the train to explore).
-For inspiration, check out the best Amtrak route to ride in each month.

 Step 3: Decide on ticket type

-Keep in mind that private rooms on Amtrak are much more expensive than coach seats, but meals, coffee and water are included in the price.
+Private rooms on Amtrak are much more expensive than coach seats, but meals, coffee and water are included in the price.
 Plus, you’ll get access to private lounges at major stations around the U.S. (which often have free snacks and beverages).
-Overall, we love roomettes for long-distance solo travel, bedrooms when traveling overnight with others, and coach seats for shorter trips.

 Step 4: Plan your stops and must-see attractions